-I grew up in Miami, but spent many a long weekend and summer vacation in Apalachicola.
+I grew up in Miami but spent many a long weekend and summer vacation in Apalachicola.
 We fished and crabbed in the bay, and cooked up feasts of blue crab, oysters, flounder, and shrimp.
 On nearby St. George Island, we enjoyed miles of sugar sand beaches, shelling, and swimming in the warm Gulf waters.
 We harvested wild blueberries in the Apalachicola National Forest, picnicked on the scenic Ochlockonee River, and cooled off in refreshing Wakulla Springs.

-I moved away from Florida more than thirty years ago to expand my horizons, just about the time my parents retired in East Point, across the bay from Apalachicola.
+I moved away from Florida more than thirty years ago to expand my horizons, just about the time my parents retired in Eastpoint, across the bay from Apalachicola.
 I never imagined that decades after I left Florida behind, I’d return to spend winters on the Forgotten Coast.

 Eric and I both love this area, but the primary reason we make the long journey from the West Coast so often is to spend time with my mom and dad.
-From late November until late March we were “next door neighbors,” parked on my folks’ beautiful property overlooking the bay for about a week at a time, interspersed with our many other Florida adventures.
-I’m grateful that my mom and dad—now 85 and 87—are still in the home that they built, in the town that they love.
+From late November until late March this year we were “next-door neighbors,” parked on my folks’ beautiful property overlooking the bay for about a week at a time, interspersed with our many other Florida adventures.
+I’m grateful that my mom and dad—now 85 and 88—are still in the home that they built, in the town that they love.
 I’m also eternally grateful that they chose such an interesting and beautiful spot in which to live.
 I’m well aware that we could be spending long stretches of time in a much less desirable locale.

 By some miracle, the Forgotten Coast has been largely overlooked by developers.
 The places that I’ve known and loved since childhood are remarkably untouched—I’m hoping they remain so.
 Here, a few of our favorite spots on the Forgotten Coast (in addition to Apalachicola, of course, which I’ve written about here and here.).

 There’s no camping in the refuge, but Newport Campground, a small county park, is located just a few miles from the refuge (and about 60 miles from Apalachicola).
 This is one of the few parks we’ve encountered that has lowered their prices while upgrading their facilities.
 Full-hookups (with internet!) are $28 night, electric and water are $23.
 An added bonus is the kayak launch for the St. Marks River, located right next to the campground.